AgileBIM/FabCOD/docs/wiki/FUNCTIONS.md

 - **Adjacent** as: NUMBER
 #### Returns
 NUMBER
-## Chr
+## Function: Chr
 Returns string containing the character at the specified 1-based index of String txt.

-No additional remarks available
+The CharacterPosition argument is a 1-Based index: 1 = first character, 2 = second character, etc.
 #### Signature
 Chr(TextString: STRING, CharacterPosition: NUMBER)
 #### Arguments